 When Kacee approached me about the design for her blog she already had a logo in place – a chic serif type combined with playful hand written elements.
 This was an interesting change since usually I create all elements for new brands or work with already fully established companies.
 After filling out the creative brief with Kacee and creating this moodboard with her, I had to make sure to keep referencing the logo when I was creating elements for her blog.

 If you are looking for a designer for some branding work feel free to give me a shout at email@example.com

-I’m finally getting around to adding some new work to my portfolio!
-Check out this packaging project I worked on a earlier this year.
+I’m finally getting around to sharing some new work!
 The project had a very short deadline and had to come together very quickly.
 It meant a lot to me since 10% of the profits of this eau de parfum are donated to a safe house here in Vancouver, which helps women recover who have been caught in the human trafficking trade.

 It was also a special project since I got to work on the whole campaign this time; from the labels on the bottles to the way they were displayed in stores and the whole marketing strategy behind the product.
 Stay tuned as I share more details on the marketing side of the campaign (which was inspired by this moodboard).

 In case you are wondering, yes, the perfumes smell amazing.
 Grace is my favourite with its musky Cedarwood and fresh Lily scent.
 Hope is also pretty delicious with a scent combination of sweet Vanilla and citrusy Bergamot.

 I’m currently working on a identity and portfolio site for miss Audrey.
 Audrey is my roommates gf, she’s a super cute girl who bakes super yummy cakes.
 Here’s a preview of what yummy designs I’ve been creating, her website will be up in a few days.